mathiasjahnke/MappingExample1/README.md

 # MappingExample1
-Mapping Example for Precessing from the book Visualizing Data by Ben Fry.
+Mapping Example for Processing from the book Visualizing Data by Ben Fry.

 needs references to the projects puic and uic.